MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 ![Device Portal Home](../media/deviceportal/deviceportal.png)

+> [!WARNING]
+> Live kernel debug is currently failing for ARM devices.
+We are working to get this fixed.

 > [!NOTE]
-> There is currently no way to get a device's architecture in the windows Device Portal.
+> There is currently no way to get a device's architecture from the Windows Device Portal.

 ## Shared Documentation
 WDP is a developer tool shared among all Windows 10 devices.
 Each product has its own unique features, but the core functionality is the same.